 Please note: WeaveUp uses PayPal to pay Earned Commissions, it is your responsibility to review PayPal’s Money Receiving Policies for your country to ensure that you are able to use the funds.

 WeaveUp pays the transfer fee when you request a payment via PayPal.
-If an issue arises or you are concerned about this fee, please contact firstname.lastname@example.org.
+For additional information, please refer to Our Commissions Page.

 We leave 45 days between the day you make a sale and the day you earn a commission to account for any order issues.

 You will need a Paypal account as this is how we pay for commissions, please be sure to check out their website to ensure you can have an account and are all set to receive payments.